Highland midge: Activity

-Dry cloudless conditions are unfavourable to midges, thus they are prevalent in humid, wet and cloudy conditions.
+Dry sunny conditions are unfavourable to midges, thus they are prevalent in humid, wet and cloudy conditions.
 Rain does not deter them, nor does darkness.
-However, they tend not to go into houses or buildings, but will enter tents.
+However, they tend not to go into houses or buildings, but will enter tents and cars.

+Lifecycle

+According to Wilderness Scotland: "Midges mate and lay eggs in the summer months.
+The eggs hatch into larvae and will develop whilst living in the boggy soil.
+Before winter they will reach the final instar stage of their larvae development and become a pupa.
+The adult midge will emerge from the pupa in spring time."

 Prevention

 Midge bites may be prevented by wearing clothes to minimise exposed skin and using a midge net to cover the head.
+Traditionally, oils derived from bog-myrtle, or “Roideag” (Myrica gale), have been used as a mild insect repellent given their monoterpene content of citronellol and limonene.